Madonna filmography

 In 1990, Madonna starred as Breathless Mahoney in Warren Beatty's Dick Tracy, an adaption of Chester Gould's comic strip starring the character of the same name.
 Starring opposite Beatty and Al Pacino, Madonna received a Saturn Award nomination for Best Actress.
 The following year, the documentary Madonna: Truth or Dare showcased Madonna behind the scenes of her 1990 Blond Ambition World Tour and became the highest-grossing documentary of all time at that point.
 She also received positive reviews for her role in the ensemble sports comedy-drama A League of Their Own (1992), which centered on a women's baseball team during World War II.
 However, her performance in the erotic thriller Body of Evidence was widely panned, and the film was a commercial failure.
 She cameoed in several films over the next few years, such as Blue in the Face (1995) and Spike Lee's Girl 6 (1996), until starring in the 1996 film adaptation of Andrew Lloyd Webber's musical Evita.
 Her performance as Eva Perón was acclaimed by critics and won her a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.

 Following a musical comeback in the late 1990s, Madonna again returned to acting with the romantic comedies The Next Best Thing (2000) and Swept Away (2002), the latter of which was a remake of Lina Wertmüller's Italian film of the same name directed by her then-husband director Guy Ritchie.
 Both films were critical and commercial failures, with Swept Away earning Madonna another Golden Raspberry Award for Worst Actress.
 She also had a cameo appearance in and performed the theme song of the James Bond film Die Another Day (2002) and guest starred on the NBC sitcom Will & Grace in April 2003.
 In 2006, she made her final major acting appearance to date with a voice role in Arthur and the Invisibles.

 In the 2000s, Madonna has largely moved away from acting to focus on roles behind the camera.
 She served as executive producer of the teen comedy action film Agent Cody Banks (2003), as well as its sequel the following year.
 She made her directorial debut with the comedy-drama Filth and Wisdom (2008), and followed up with the biographical film W.E.
 (2011).
 Madonna has also focused on projects focusing on artistic freedom and human rights, producing and writing the documentary I Am Because We Are and co-directing the short film secretprojectrevolution (2013) with Steven Klein.
+She is due to make an guest appearance in the second season of The Studio.